kowther-2025/SQL-projct_data_job_analyst/README.md

 # Background
-The world of work is evolving—fast.
+The world of work is evolving fast.
 With the rise of remote roles, tech-driven hiring, and shifting skill demands, 2023 marked a pivotal year in the job market.
 This project dives into real job postings to decode what employers truly value today.
-By analyzing thousands of listings with SQL, we uncover the trends shaping modern careers—from the hottest roles to the skills that open doors.
+By analyzing thousands of listings with SQL, we uncover the trends shaping modern careers from the hottest roles to the skills that open doors.
 ### The questions I aim to answer through my SQL queries;
 1. What are the top 10 most in-demand skills for Data Analysts, based on current job market trends?